7 dbt Testing Best Practices

 Now, we can easily test if our monthly sales meet the criteria given to us by the business, catching any anomalies or errors.

-The dbt-utils package was developed by dbt Labs, and it contains additional schema tests and utility methods, extending and enhancing dbt.
+dbt-utils package is another open source dbt managed that was developed by dbt Labs, and it contains additional schema tests and utility methods, extending and enhancing dbt.

 By using pre-built packages such as these and others, data practitioners can save time and stand on the shoulders of those who have gone before.
 These advanced testing capabilities—developed by stakeholders in the data industry—provide an added layer of functionality that data teams can leverage.